ForgeRock/forgerock-web-login-framework/README.md

 });
 ```

-If you'd like to close the widget programmatically, you can via the `componentEvents.close` method.
+If you'd like to close the modal programmatically, you can via the `componentEvents.close` method.

 #### Configuring the Widget